RealDaniG/QFS/docs/TOKENOMICS/CHR_EMISSIONS_AND_PROOF_OF_REACH.md

 # CHR Emissions, Proof-of-Reach, and Governance

-## The Logic of QFS Emissions (v13 - v15)
+## The Logic of QFS Emissions (v13 - current baseline)

-The QFS economic model is activity-based, capped, and now (as of v15 Stage 5) self-amending.
+The QFS economic model is activity-based, capped, and now (as of current baseline Stage 5) self-amending.

 ## 1. Proof-of-Reach (Stage 3 Integration)